 The comparison/contrast essay begins with an introductory paragraph.
+Introductions are one of the most important part of any essay.
+The introduction is the beginning of the essay.
 It's the first thing readers learn about the topic, and as such, it bears the burden of convincing readers to keep reading.
 If it fails, it falls to reason that it doesn't matter how well the conclusion is written.
 So, what goes into making an introduction?
 There are two critical things introductions need to do:

-- Establish the essay's topic, including any conflict or controversy that the writer will address - Include a clear articulation of the thesis
+- Establish the essay's topic, including any conflict or controversy that the writer will be addressing - Include a clear articulation of the thesis